Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

 In case of high fire risk

-If fire risk is especially high, you may want to take the following actions before it is too late:
+If the risk of fire is high in your area, you may want to take the following actions before it is too late:

-Bottom line: keep your plants green and healthy and move flammables away from your home.
+Keep your plants green and healthy, and move flammables away from your home.

 Autumn colors are caused by senescence.